Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Bistable reaction--nonlocal diffusion equation

 In the simulations, after an initial transient the evolution slows down, and the solution at each spatial grid point shows a clear tendency to settle: values that are initially close to $0$ increase over time and gradually approach the stable level near $1$ as the activation region expands.
 To further quantify this behavior, we measure how the fractional order $\alpha$ influences the spatial spreading of $u$.

 The long-time behavior is also compatible with the gradient-flow picture developed above.
-Indeed, the energy dissipation identity \eqref{16} suggests relaxation toward stationary states, and Proposition~\ref{omega_set} characterizes $\omega$-limit points as stationary solutions.
-In the simulations, after an initial transient the evolution slows down and the solution exhibits a clear invasion-type dynamics: points that have not yet been reached by the front stay at the stable state $u=0$, while once activated they evolve toward the other stable state $u=1$.
-To further quantify this behavior, we measure how the fractional order $\alpha$ influences the spatial spreading of $u$.
+The energy dissipation identity \eqref{16} suggests relaxation toward stationary states, and Proposition~\ref{omega_set} characterizes $\omega$-limit points as stationary solutions.
+In the simulations, after an initial transient the evolution slows down and exhibits invasion-type dynamics: points not yet reached by the front stay near the stable state $u=0$, while activated points evolve toward the other stable state $u=1$.
+To quantify this behavior, we measure how the fractional order $\alpha$ influences the spatial spreading of $u$.

 For a fixed threshold $\theta\in(0,1)$, we define the superlevel-set area

 A larger $A_\theta(t)$ means that the solution occupies a larger part of the domain at level $\theta$, i.e., it is more spread out.
 Figure \ref{nagumo_speed} plots $A_{0.5}(t)$ for several values of $\alpha=0.65,0.75,0.85,0.95$ and shows a clear monotone trend: larger $\alpha$ yields a faster increase of $A_{0.5}(t)$, hence a faster spreading rate.
 Moreover, for all $\alpha$, the curves become smoother at later times and their slopes gradually level off, indicating a nearly constant growth rate.